-is slightly increased from 0.97 to 1.
-The RMSE is improved from 1.30 to 0.71 kg.m-2.
+The same evaluation has been carried out on the IWV (Figs. 11 and 12).
+Since MWRs are more sensitive to column integral than vertical distribution, a more significant impact is expected on IWV than specific humidity profiles.
+The IWV increments span from -4 to 4 kg m^{-2} , which correspond to a change in the background IWV of up to 30 %.
+The distribution of IWV increments is positively skewed for correct fog detection, meaning that the largest increments in magnitude are observed when the background underestimates the integrated water vapour content.
+On the contrary, it is negatively skewed for missed fog profiles, meaning that the largest increments occur when the model overestimates the integrated water vapour content.
+It is more symmetric in the case of false alarms.
+The correlation coefficient with respect to the MWR multichannel retrieval (Fig. 12) is slightly increased from 0.97 to 1.
+The RMSE is improved from 1.30 to $0.71 \,\mathrm{kg}\,\mathrm{m}^{-2}$.
 The impact of MWR observations is thus positive on IWV, though the good quality of AROME humidity forecast leaves little room for improvement.
-This could be explained by the assimilation of observations sensitive to the total column water vapor like Global Navigation Satellite System (GNSS) zenith total delay.
+This could be explained by the assimilation of observations sensitive to the total column water vapour like Global Navigation Satellite System (GNSS) zenith total delay.
 Further investigation on multiple sites would be needed to confirm this hypothesis.

 The next natural step of this study would be to calculate updated scores of fog detections with the new 1D-Var analyses compared to the background profiles.
-However, forecast scores are only based on the LWC at ground whereas the 1D-Var works on the liquid water path without information on the cloud vertical structure.
-During false alarms, conclusions on the impact on forecast scores are complexified by the presence of cloud layers above fog in a majority of false alarms which can cause an increase in LWC at ground.
+However, forecast scores are only based on the LWC at ground, whereas the 1D-Var works on the liquid water path without information on the cloud vertical structure.
+During false alarms, conclusions on the impact on forecast scores are complexified by the presence of cloud layers above fog in a majority of false alarms, which can cause an increase in LWC at ground.
 As for the hit ratio, it is increased from 73 % in the background to 81 % in the analysis.
-The rate of missed fog events is also decreased from 27 % in the background to 19 % in the 1D-Var analysis.
-However, as this evaluation is only based on the LWC change at the ground, it is necessary to evaluate the impact of the new temperature and humidity fields on the LWC after a few time steps of forecasts but this is beyond the scope of this paper.
-This investigation into the forecast impact will be studied in the future within the framework of the SOFOG3D experiment (section 6).
+The rate of missed fog events is also decreased from 27% in the background to 19% in the 1D-Var analysis.
+However, as this evaluation is only based on the LWC change at the ground, it is necessary to evaluate the impact of the new temperature and humidity fields on the LWC after a few time steps of forecasts, but this is beyond the scope of this paper.
+This investigation into the forecast impact will be studied in the future within the framework of the SOFOG3D experiment (Sect.
+6).